VATBox/mf-cockpit-ds-ui-react/README.md

-# mf-template-react
+# mf-cockpit-ds-ui-react

 Template to create react mFe.
 Read the instruction below and use this as a template to create new react mFe.

 1. The name of the new repository should start with prefix "mf-cockpit-" by convention
-2. Change the name with the new repository ( mf-template-react => name of new repository ) in the following files: - package-lock.json - tsconfig.json - webpack.config.js
+2. Change the name with the new repository ( mf-cockpit-ds-ui-react => name of new repository ) in the following files: - package-lock.json - tsconfig.json - webpack.config.js
-   Also change the filename itself bluedot-mf-template-react.tsx => bluedot-name of the repostiroy.tsx ( for example mf-cockpit-capua)
+   Also change the filename itself bluedot-mf-cockpit-ds-ui-react.tsx => bluedot-name of the repostiroy.tsx ( for example mf-cockpit-capua)
 3. Change the local port in the document server => index.ts to suit your needs for local development
 4. Run "npm install" command to install the libraries.
 If you need token from aws code artifacts do the following:
    - get the token from aws code artifacts